sr320/LabDocs/protocols/ProteinprepforMSMS.md

 |    H       |    0.025                |    400                       |    100,   G                 |
 |    I       |    0.000                |    500                       |    N/A	                    |

+__Procedure:__

-1) Make your BCA standards in snaptop centrifuge tubes.
+1) Make your 8 BCA standards in snaptop centrifuge tubes.
 Make sure to vortex and centrifuge down before using one standard to create your next standard.

 2) Create a table to describe the contents of the microplate wells.